NathanKr/get-all-public-repos/README.md

 node server.js NathanKr OutDir

-above will go over all public repo of https://github.com/NathanKr and will clone them into the directory OutDir. archive.zip will be created on the same directory as the node application
+above will go over all public repo of https://github.com/NathanKr and will clone them into the directory OutDir. zip file will be created on the same directory as the node application

 2.
 node server.js NathanKr
-above will go over all public repo of https://github.com/NathanKr and will clone them into the directory clonedRepos. archive.zip will be created on the same directory as the node application
+above will go over all public repo of https://github.com/NathanKr and will clone them into the directory clonedRepos. zip file will be created on the same directory as the node application

 <h2>Limitation</h2>